Nike Boys Soccer Camp Berry College

-Berry College Soccer Camp is directed and staffed by both the Berry Coaches and its current players.
-College coaches from the area along with former Berry soccer players will also be highlighted as part of the camp staff.
-The camp is geared towards players that want to push themselves for success at the high school or club level and those that are looking at playing at the collegiate level.
+Berry College Soccer Camp is directed and staffed by both the Berry coaches and its current players.
+College coaches from the area, along with former Berry soccer players, are also be highlighted as part of the camp staff.
 The Camp involves intense morning training, afternoon sessions that focus on tactics and small sided play, and full sided evening competition.
+The camp is geared towards players who want to push for success at the high school / club level and for those that are looking at play in college.Show Less See More Camp Details

 What's included in the fee?

 Overnight Campers: Professional coaching and instruction, all meals, housing, supervision and evening activities.